 A resilient industry

-Historically, the fitness industry has proven to be extremely resilient during tough economic times.
-While several industries experience falls during an economic slowdown, the health and fitness industry has continued to thrive.
+Historically, the fitness industry has proven to be extremely resilient during tough economic times and worth getting a gym investment.
+While several industries experienced falls during an economic slowdown, the health and fitness industry has continued to thrive.
 Over the past decade, there has been a rise in the number of people purchasing fitness club memberships, and this trend is expected to continue.

 This could be a life changing opportunity.